Is a PVC Dildo Safe [Why You Should Avoid It]

 How to clean a PVC dildo, showing cleaning supplies

-There are always rebels in our midst, those who take risks and whom feel invincible.
+There are always rebels in our midst, those who take risks and who feel invincible.
 Therefore, if you are one of those types and you’re thinking, “Been using my PVC dildo for years and nothing has fallen off!”, I’d at least like to give you the proper method of how to clean a PVC dildo.
 Sure, the toxins can make you sick, but why push the envelope and risk a sexually transmitted disease or infection on top of that?

 You see, PVC dildos are porous, much like other types of sex toy materials that are least safe when it comes to choosing materials.
 So, it’s best to use warm water and soap or a sex toy cleanser to clean your PVC sex toy.
 Be sure and thoroughly soap up the surface, work the cleanser in well – covering the entire insertable surface then rinse well and pat until completely dry.